JoshuaMosier/project-blog/src/posts/music-box.md

 ### The Solution

-Then it hit me: I was thinking about this backwards.
-I couldn't change the notes on the comb, but I *could* change Homecoming.
-By transposing the melody up or down by semitone intervals, I could shift all the notes while keeping the melody intact.
+After spending some time double checking notes I realized I was thinking about this backwards.
+I couldn't change the notes on the comb, but I *could* change the Homecoming midi.
+By transposing the melody up or down by semitone intervals, I could shift all the notes while keeping the melody more or less intact.

 <div class="flex flex-col items-center gap-4 my-4">
     <img src="/posts/music-box/note-analysis.png" alt="Mapping notes to comb teeth" class="w-full rounded-lg shadow-md" />